pedro-castillejo-garcia/DL_Project/README.md

     <img src="https://img.shields.io/badge/CCDS-Project%20template-328F97?logo=cookiecutter" />
 </a>

-A transformr based model for a wind turbine problem
+A transformer based model for a wind turbine problem

+The following project template was generated using this tool https://cookiecutter-data-science.drivendata.org/

+In the notebooks file three seperate notebooks can be found, one for each of the models that were trained.
+The whole process for training each model can be found in it's relative notebook.
+The data can be found in the data/raw folder.

 ## Project Organization